Kate Hudson Feels Like She Has a Teammate for the First Time Thanks to Danny Fujikawa

 Beau Grealy for Women’s Health

 As an actress, a business mogul and a mother of three, Kate Hudson seems to have it all.
-However, the 40-year-old's road to success wasn't an easy one.
+However, the 40-year-old A-lister road to success wasn't an easy one.

 The celebrity opened up about her journey for the December issue of Women's Health.